bensonbanda/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute script will make a hello executabel.
 6-multiple_permissions script will add execution permission to owner and groups only 7-everybody script will add execution to owner,groups and every user.
+8-James_Bond script will all the permission to other users except for owners and group users.